ivonaH/price_comparator/README.md

 - [Hiccup](https://github.com/weavejester/hiccup) library is used for representing HTML in Clojure.
 - [Reaver](https://github.com/mischov/reaver) library is used for for extracting data out of HTML page.
-- [java.jdbc](https://github.com/clojure/java.jdbc) - Clojure wrapper for JDBC-based access to databases.
+- [java.jdbc](https://github.com/clojure/java.jdbc) Clojure wrapper for JDBC-based access to databases.
-- [sqlite-jdbc](https://github.com/xerial/sqlite-jdbc) - library for accessing and creating SQLite database files in Java.
+- [sqlite-jdbc](https://github.com/xerial/sqlite-jdbc) library for accessing and creating SQLite database files in Java.
-- [Ring](https://github.com/ring-clojure/ring) is web application library, that is used for abstracting the details of HTTP into API;
+- [Ring](https://github.com/ring-clojure/ring) web application library, that is used for abstracting the details of HTTP into API;
-- [Compojure](https://github.com/weavejester/compojure) is used as routing library for Ring.
+- [Compojure](https://github.com/weavejester/compojure) used as routing library for Ring.

 ## Model